While there is no perfect CV, many CIOs are increasingly looking to add cybersecurity, marketing and various soft skills to their CVs.

 A background in finance remains infrequent for CIOs but it is still a vital aspect for businesses to break even today.
 Financial management can help keep costs under control while also ensuring the business is ahead of its competitors, with the added bonus of improving your CV with valuable financial expertise.

-Vendors and third party suppliers have become an important relationship to maintain as they bring their support and expertise to many aspects of the business.
+Vendors and third-party suppliers have become an important relationship to maintain as they bring their support and expertise to many aspects of the business.
 As CIOs strive to find a vendor who can deliver in terms of cost, performance and timescale, they will need to identify suppliers who will truly represent the brand.
 And it's this kind of experience that will attract future employers.
 (Read next: CIO tips on partnerships with vendors.)

 As vendor management remains a skill to be learnt through experienced leaders, maintaining a good relationship with suppliers can help lead the business to make better decisions and achieving project deadlines.

-Skills CIOs should have on their CV: Team management and team building
+Team management and team building

-Team Collaboration should see a CIO delegate tasks, communicate regularly and motivate their teams to achieve successful results.
+Team collaboration should see a CIO delegate tasks, communicate regularly and motivate their teams to achieve successful results.
 The support of a team will help lighten a CIO's workload and will turn their focus to other areas of the business which need to be improved.

-As team building remains a valued skill by employees, often a lack of communication and motivation from their leaders can lead to a lack of trust and bad rapport with team members.
+As team building remains a valued skill by employees, often a lack of communication and motivation from their leaders can lead to a lack of trust and a bad rapport with team members.
 (Read next: 7 ways to motivate your IT team after a setback.)

 CIOs might need experience and skills in marketing as some are now involved in customer-facing roles.

-In some organisations, as they continue to develop a customer-focused strategy it is the CIO’s role to engage and help improve the quality of its customer service.
+In some organisations, as they continue to develop a customer-focused strategy, it is the CIO’s role to engage and help improve the quality of its customer service.
 A demand for technology and great customer experience means businesses will have to find new ways of improving its standard of service.